 Consumers are willing to pay a premium to make sure they get eco-friendly shipping.
 But a sustainable fulfillment process won’t just satisfy customers – it also helps to reduce retail fulfillment provider costs.

-That’s why 40 percent of retailers are working to incentivize green shipping fulfillment options and features like:
+That’s why retailers are working to incentivize green logistics and fulfillment options like:

-- Free pickup at the retail store versus shipping at cost
+- Free pickup at the retail store versus ship at cost

 - Five-day shipping versus same day